Negotiating a Patient-centered Plan

 Give your patients written instructions to take home as a reference.
 Illustrations and infographics can increase understanding – you can sketch something in the moment or keep track of reliable and clear websites & apps for problems common in your patient population.
 Vetted patient education resources are available via the many EHRs and on the Health Sciences Library Care Provider Toolkit – look in the right hand column.

-Although you should use ‘universal precautions’ at every visit, you should also pay attention to clues that your patient may need more support from your interprofessional team, like incomplete forms, frequent missed appointments, difficulty with listing medications, and identifying medications by opening the bottle rather than reading labels.
+Although you should use ‘universal precautions’ at every visit, you should also pay attention to clues that your patient may need more support from your team.
+Incomplete forms, frequent missed appointments, difficulty with listing medications, and identifying medications by opening the bottle rather than reading labels are all clues to low health literacy.

 Optimizing adherence with medication counseling